aci-ref/facilitation_leading_practices/activities/02-outreach.md

 ## Use Case Stories

-Along with fact sheets, use cases are a very effective outreach tool.
+Along with fact sheets, use cases are an effective outreach tool.
-These can be short write-ups of success stories made possible due to the availability of ACI resources, especially very visible successes such as those published in high-impact journals or one that have received substantial press coverage.
-Examples of ACI successes are especially useful when justification the implementation of an ACI resource.
-Where appropriate, success stories should also feature the role the Facilitators or other ACI staff and can be featured on the ACI organization website.
+These can be short write-ups of success stories made possible due to the availability of ACI resources, especially highly visible successes such as those published in high-impact journals or one that have received substantial press coverage.
+Examples of ACI successes are especially useful when justifying the implementation of an ACI resource.
+Where appropriate, success stories should also feature the role of the Facilitators or other ACI staff and can be featured on the ACI organization website.